"Is Your Krill Harvested Sustainably?"

 - Antarctic krill oil is a renewable source of omega-3 fats.

 However, there have been a number of unfounded scare tactics stating that krill is an endangered species, and whales are being threatened by krill harvesting.
-These have come from sites that sell other sources of omega-3s.

 California was the first state to ban krill harvesting, but this has nothing to do with the global krill population.
 Commercial fisheries in California are using krill to feed their unhealthy salmon fish farms in Oregon and Washington, not for human consumption.
 Nearly all of human krill harvesting is done in the Antarctic.